HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 That's Top-Up.

 And Top-Up is often used in the scene where we can use other flags to get the result instead of calling the recursive function itself to get the result.
 Because in the go-in phase, the recursive function cannot store status permanently, so we need to use other variables to remember it.

+## Summary

+Recursion is an easy and complicated method.
+Easy because if you figure out the key of the question you will easy to write out the code.
+Complicated because sometimes it is difficult to find out the key, and some recursive solutions are not so intuitive.